Join the team!

 Research Interns

 Research interns are on-boarded through Cedars-Sinai's Research Internship Program.
 Undergraduates/ medical students can do an Internship for academic credit/ paid internship (check with Tanuj if a paid internship is available).
 In the past, we have hosted Research Interns from UCLA Neuroscience, Bioengineering, Psychobiology and Biomedical Systems undergraduate programs and medical students from Western University of Health Sciences.
-Research Interns will typically work on a project under the supervision of the postdoc/ graduate student.
-We also recruit through Cedars-Sinai's INSPIRE research internship program.
+Research Interns will typically work on a project under the supervision of the Project Scientist/ Postdoctoral Fellow/ Senior Graduate Student.
+We also recruit summer interns through Cedars-Sinai's INSPIRE research internship program- an annual paid internship program.
 If you are interested in a summer internship through the INSPIRE program, contact Tanuj early on (Jan/ Feb) to discuss your research interests.

 Medical Residents/ Fellows